electerious/Ackee/docs/Settings.md

 ### User Settings

 All user-settings are located in a table called `settings` of your database.
-This database is lcoated in `data/`, which doesn't exist until you installed Ackee.
+This database is located in `data/`, which doesn't exist until you installed Ackee.
 You can change the properties manually, but we recommend to use the menus in Ackee.

 #### Username